eoanodea/wdps-assignment-2/README.md

 ##### 3 Install all of the the datasets
-If you're using the local option, head over to /kge/data and run "sh download_all.sh" If you're using the docker option, enter the container, and run "sh initialize.sh"
+If you're using the local option, head over to /kge/data and run "sh download_all.sh" If you're using the docker option, enter the container, and run "sh /kge/data/download_all.sh"

 ### Development
 Here are some useful tools to help you while developing!